Stranger Things season 3

-The third season of the American science fiction horror television series Stranger Things, marketed as Stranger Things 3, was released worldwide on the streaming service Netflix on July 4, 2019.
+The third season of the American science fiction horror drama television series Stranger Things, marketed as Stranger Things 3, was released worldwide on the streaming service Netflix on July 4, 2019, coinciding with Independence Day, the season's centered holiday.
 The series was created by the Duffer Brothers, who also serve as executive producers along with Shawn Levy, Dan Cohen and Iain Paterson.

-The season stars Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, Sadie Sink, Natalia Dyer, Charlie Heaton, Joe Keery, Dacre Montgomery, Maya Hawke, Priah Ferguson, and Cara Buono.
-Brett Gelman, Francesca Reale, Cary Elwes, Alec Utgoff, and Andrey Ivchenko appear in recurring roles.
-The season received positive reviews from critics, who praised the visuals, humor, performances (particularly those of Harbour, Brown, Matarazzo, Keery, Montgomery, and Hawke), and emotional weight, though some criticized its excessive pop culture references and narrative structure.
+The principal cast for the season includes Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, Sadie Sink, Natalia Dyer, Charlie Heaton, Joe Keery, Dacre Montgomery, Maya Hawke, Priah Ferguson, and Cara Buono, while the recurring cast includes Brett Gelman, Francesca Reale, Cary Elwes, Alec Utgoff, and Andrey Ivchenko.
+The season received positive reviews from critics, and received eight nominations at the 72nd Primetime Emmy Awards, including Outstanding Drama Series, and won for Outstanding Sound Editing for a Comedy or Drama Series (One Hour).

 Premise

 In the summer of 1985, the popular new Starcourt Mall has caused many of Hawkins' other stores to close.
 Jim Hopper intervenes in Mike Wheeler's relationship with his adopted daughter Eleven, and Eleven becomes friends with Max Mayfield.
 Still recovering from Bob Newby's death, Joyce Byers considers moving out of Hawkins with her children.
-Magnetic disruptions lead her to believe that the Upside Down has returned, though, and she enlists Hopper's help in uncovering the cause.
-While Mike and Lucas Sinclair attempt to repair Mike's relationship with Eleven, Will Byers begins experiencing premonitions from the Upside Down even though Eleven closed the original gate, believing the Mind Flayer, a many-armed shadow creature from the Upside-Down which previously possessed him, is still alive in Hawkins.
+Magnetic disruptions lead her to believe that the Upside Down has returned, however, and she enlists Hopper's help in uncovering the cause.
+While Mike and Lucas Sinclair attempt to repair the former's relationship with Eleven, Will Byers begins experiencing premonitions from the Upside Down even though Eleven closed the original gate, believing the Mind Flayer, a many-armed shadow creature from the Upside Down which previously possessed him, is still alive in Hawkins.
 As Nancy Wheeler and Jonathan Byers investigate the effects of the Mind Flayer's influence, Dustin Henderson, Steve Harrington, newcomer Robin Buckley, and Erica Sinclair begin investigating a potential Soviet infiltration of Hawkins.
-Meanwhile, Max's stepbrother Billy Hargrove is taken over by the Mind Flayer, who possesses other citizens of Hawkins to fulfill its plan.
+Meanwhile, Max's stepbrother Billy Hargrove is taken over by the Mind Flayer, which possesses other citizens of Hawkins to fulfill its plan.